-Melissa Grego is a Los Angeles-based writer, editor and executive with expertise in TV, media and entertainment.
+Melissa Grego (she/her/hers) is a Los Angeles-based writer, editor and executive with expertise in TV, media and entertainment.

 Prior to that, she parlayed her network and knowledge as a media business journalist to launch consulting practice Melinc, which specialized in conferences and events; content development, creation and strategy; and individual consulting, including business introductions.

 Among her journalism roles, she was the first female Editor-in-Chief of TV industry publication Broadcasting & Cable.
 She also held editorial leadership positions at The Hollywood Reporter and TVWeek, where she launched interview column Mel’s Diner, and served as a staff reporter covering TV at Variety.
 Her personal essays have appeared in The New York Times, The Washington Post, Backstage, and Purple Clover, among others.
 Earlier in her career she wrote for young women’s magazines including YM, Jump and All About You.

 She is working on a book about how her mother’s aphorisms took on life-changing meaning when she saw them help her mom survive a ruptured brain aneurysm.

 A passionate advocate for equity and inclusion in business, she created, launched and produced the Keynotes & Cocktails: Women of NY and Women of the West conferences in 2010 while at B&C. She acquired these events from B&C in 2015 and presented them through her company Melinc.
 Women of the West is now an HRTS event.